The ETF Boom: Growth for All

 The ideal instrument for the digital world

-The other major reason for the ETF boom is digitization.
+The other main reason for the ETF boom is digitalization.
 In the past, you had to make an appointment with a financial advisor if you wanted to invest in the stock market.
-Today, a smartphone is all you need.
-And maybe you don't use a bank's app for that, but one from one of the many neobrokers?
-In short: You can buy and sell ETF everywhere.
+Today, a smartphone is enough.
+And maybe you don't use a bank's app, but one of the many neobrokers?
+In short: you can buy and sell ETFs anywhere.

-You can find up-to-date information about ETFs on the Internet at any time, and most of the time it's even free.
-ETF are wonderfully transparent, so you can inform yourself independently.
-With a little effort, you can find the ETFs that suit your goals from the almost 10,000 ETFs on offer.
-However, how to build a well-diversified portfolio from these ETFs is unfortunately not as easy.
+You can find up-to-date information about ETFs on the internet at any time, usually free of charge.
+ETFs are wonderfully transparent, so you can inform yourself independently.
+With a little effort, you can find the ETFs that suit your goals from the more than 10,000 available.
+Unfortunately, it is not as easy to build a well-diversified portfolio from these ETFs.

-That's why many investors around the world are turning to robo-advisors.
-This new class of online asset managers has been around for ten years.
+Many investors around the world therefore rely on robo-advisors.
+This new class of online wealth managers has been around for ten years.
 They automate portfolio management.
 This service used to be reserved for private banking clients.
-Because they rely on low-cost ETFs to do it, robo-advisors can now make professional wealth management affordable even for small fortunes.
+Because they rely on low-cost ETFs, robo-advisors can now make professional asset management affordable even for small assets.

-At True Wealth, we invest professionally for you from CHF 8,500.
-And for your Pillar 3a, from as little as 1,000 francs.
-If you want, you can test how well this works virtually beforehand - without having to invest a single franc of your own money.
+At True Wealth, we invest professionally for you from CHF 8'500.
+And for your Pillar 3a or the ETF portfolio for children from as little as CHF 1'000.
+If you want, you can test how well it works virtually beforehand - without investing a single franc of your own money.

 Ready to invest?